AlexJReid/blog/content/posts/nats-backend.md

 I would contend that although this approach might seem an elaborate and somewhat exotic detour on the first glance, we are building on a proven foundation.
 I am certain that the NATS websocket implementation and clients are superior to something that I might cobble together with _some code off the Internet_.
 I haven't needed to invent some protocol.
 I can leverage what already works and, as requirements dictate, take advantage of more advanced NATS features to make my life even easier.

-By building on a solid foundation, this approach will produce results quickly whilst remaining operationally simple.
+This approach will produce results quickly whilst remaining operationally simple.
 It is particularly compelling if you already have a lot of data flowing through NATS.
 But even if you don't, you won't need to [build your own bridge](https://github.com/nats-io/nats-kafka).